 As we have said before...you also need to consider how much you love the potential topics.
 We are looking for the intersection between what you love and what can help your listeners.

 If you choose a topic you do not care about, you are likely to burn out and have nothing to talk about after a few episodes.

 Many podcasters have full-time jobs or hold down multiple jobs, as a result of this they record their podcast during their free time.
 If you do not have a genuine interest, you might end up procrastinating instead of producing the show.
 Ultimately this will lead you to "pod-fade".

 Your audience will pick up the energy you give off during your show.
 If the audience realizes that you do not have a genuine interest in what you’re talking about, they will also lose interest and stop listening.

-Every top podcast is rated highly because of the uniqueness.
+Every top podcast is rated highly because of its uniqueness.
 The only way to get the undivided attention of the listener is to offer something that they cannot find somewhere else.
-Another reason they will listen to is your approach to a topic, if you provide a different perspective, or provide more interesting details then they will pay attention.
+Another reason they will listen to is your approach to a topic, if you provide a different perspective, or provide more interesting details... then they will pay attention.

 In most cases, being unique is achieved by breaking down a broad topic and focusing on one aspect.
-For example, if marketing is what you want to talk about, focusing on the 'art of creating engaging content' will help you cater to a specific need and craft a uniqueness in the marketing industry.
+For example, if marketing is what you want to talk about, focusing on the 'art of creating engaging content' will help you cater to a specific need and capture a specific position in the marketing world.

-If soccer is what you love to talk about, tell behind the scene stories rather than the regular front-page stories.
-Stand out by offering what is not normal; this sparks excitement and will make you an authority in no time.
+If soccer is what you love to talk about, tell "behind the scene" stories rather than the regular front-page stories.
+Stand out by offering what is not normal; this sparks excitement and will make you an authority in niche FAST.